“Leadership is like a muscle. The more intelligently you train, the stronger you get.”

 CCL President and CEO John Ryan is a big believer in giving leaders a serious workout.

-Based on our research and practical experience, as well as Ryan’s 40 years of leadership in the military, higher education, and nonprofits, he advises leaders to step up their leadership training in 5 areas:
+Based on our research and practical experience, as well as Ryan’s 40 years of leadership in the military, higher education, and nonprofits, we advise senior leaders to step up their leadership training in 5 areas:

 1. Teamwork and collaboration.
 This is critical for organizations in 2 ways.